MaTriXy/neuron/README.md

     .disconnection(new NeuronFuture<Axon>() {
         @Override
         public void on(Axon result, Exception e) {
-            // e will always be null here, for now
+            // e will always be null here, for now.
+            // Called when the connection closes.
         }
     });
 ```